 Another theme of this book is self-awareness and self-acceptance, as expressed in this found haiku about her life's confusing and sometimes unstable path toward enlightenment:

 In advice for any parent, leader, scientist or sailor, Jahren writes, "People are like plants.
-They grow toward the light."
+They grow toward the light."being what you arewhile knowing that it's more thanpeople want to see

 Her writing is often pure poetry in prose: